Poster Slam Presenter Instructions

 - Following your slide, the “closing slide” will display.
 PLEASE STOP TALKING and walk off stage.

 - The audience will clap ONCE, and the moderator will proceed to the next speaker.

-All Poster Slam presenters must attend a Briefing Session at the designated time for your Poster Slam Session (see below).
-Please assemble at Door A (the left-most door) of the main auditorium in the Finlandia Hall Foyer.
+All Poster Slam presenters must attend the Briefing Session taking place on Thursday, October 6 at 8:00 a.m. in the Regency Ballroom.
 SNL staff will meet you there and explain the logistics of the Poster Slam session, including where to line up, use of the microphone, timing, and so on.
 This is critical for the success of this fast-paced micro-session.

 For details on each presentation, see Poster Slam Sessions.